Skip to Main Content

 - Utility Patent - protects new useful processes, machines, products of manufacture and compositions of matter and lasts 20 years from the filing date (the USPTO assigns all numerical numbers to this type of patent, ex.
 10,610,748)

 - Design Patent - protects the new ornamental design or appearance of articles of manufacture and lasts 15 years from the day it is granted (these patents are given a number preceded by the letter D, ex.
-D793,032)
+D793,032) *Examples of design patents include the shape of Apple products such as the iPhone and jewelry settings.

 - Plant Patent - is granted to new, asexually reproduced plants and lasts 20 years from the filing date (this type of patent is identifiable by a number preceded by PP, ex.
 PP28,655)